 As with most internet providers, Xfinity offers promos that initially give you a lower internet price that increases down the road.
 These price hikes usually come after one or two years, depending on the exact internet plan.

-If you’d rather not bite the bullet and pay a larger monthly internet bill, we’d suggest trying to negotiate with Xfinity, changing internet providers before your promo pricing ends, or downgrading your service.
+If you’d rather not bite the bullet and pay a larger monthly internet bill, we’d suggest trying to negotiate with Xfinity, changing internet providers before your promo pricing ends, or downgrading your service to Xfinity’s NOW flat-rate plans.

 Is Xfinity cheap or low-income internet worth it?